 What We Recommend for US SaaS & Marketplace Products in 2026

-Top 5 trends worth prioritizing:
+Top 5 trends worth prioritizing across all seven trends:

 - Simplified navigation + progressive disclosure